story-ai/story-ai.github.io/faq.md

 **Where does the content come from?**

 CENTURY’s content has been created or curated by teachers and, if they have the relevant permissions, shared on CENTURY’s content management system.
 CENTURY can host any course.
-Teachers are also able to upload their own content to the platform.&nbsp;
+Teachers are also able to upload their own content to the platform.

 **Is the content aligned to the national curriculum?**